 Where 1xBet really stands out for me is the sports offer.
 On the Champions League, Premier League, and other big football tournaments, you get hundreds of pre-match and live markets, plus Bet Builder for same-game multiples.
 NBA games also come with a huge menu of lines, and there are markets for top boxing and MMA fights, including Francis Ngannou bouts.
 Other sports are well covered, too; you can bet on tennis, volleyball, handball, ice hockey, American football, Esports and many smaller events, as well as virtual sports when there are no real matches.
 In my own sample of UEFA Champions League matches, the average margin was 1.55% on the 1×2 market and 1.52% on the main over/under line, which is very sharp for this region and makes 1xBet a strong choice for price-sensitive bettors.

 Customer support is the area where I see the biggest gap.
-Live chat opens quickly but connects you first to a bot in English; during my tests, I could not easily reach a real human agent or get answers in French, which is a clear weakness for a market like Cameroon.
+Live chat opens quickly but connects you first to a bot; during my tests, I could not easily reach a real human agent or get answers, which is a clear weakness for a market like Cameroon.
 You can also contact support by email.
 Some guides list a Cameroon phone number for 1xBet, but in my experience, the service still feels less personal and less local than with smaller brands.

 Overall, I consider 1xBet one of the best betting websites in Cameroon thanks to its licence, strong mobile-money support, deep football and NBA coverage, and competitive margins.
-At the same time, I warn new bettors about the complex bonus rollover, the clunky mobile web design, and the limited French-language support in live chat.
+At the same time, I warn new bettors about the complex bonus rollover and the clunky mobile web design.

 Premier Bet